edenspiekermann/espi-devblog/_posts/2016-08-18-beyond-living-styleguides.md

 > BlueKit automatically generates a library from your React components with editable props and live preview.

-This one is seems like an underdog in terms of Github stars, but looks really polished.
+This one seems like an underdog in terms of Github stars, but looks really polished.

 ![BlueKit](https://cloud.githubusercontent.com/assets/547148/17784131/2c448104-6530-11e6-8efb-a01c2071cef7.png)